Sensory-friendly IMAX Screenings

-Our sensory-friendly IMAX screenings of Superpower Dogs provide a warm welcome to guests who need a little less stimulating environment and the opportunity to move around during the film.
+Our sensory-friendly IMAX screenings of Backyard Wilderness 3D, Superpower Dogs 3D and Apollo11: First Steps Edition provide a warm welcome to guests who need a little less stimulating environment and the opportunity to move around during the film.

 - The film is shown in 2D, so no special glasses are required.

 - The quality of the film is intact, but house light levels remain brighter, and sound levels are turned down.

 - You are welcome to come and go as you wish throughout the performance.
 There is a relaxation zone in the upper lobby if you need a break.

 - Everyone is welcome to attend these screenings with the understanding that the theater is “shush-free” and there may be a certain amount of sound and movement in the audience.

 - If you have questions or to see if this screening is right for you and your family, please feel to contact us at firstname.lastname@example.org.

 At the California Science Center, we want all guests to participate equally in the excitement of experiencing science!
 We are committed to breaking down any barriers to access.
 If you have questions about accessibility that are not answered here, please call us at (213) 744-2019; email us at email@example.com; or stop by our Information Desk just inside the main entrance.

 Also, please take a moment to help us in our ongoing efforts to make the Science Center welcoming to all by taking this brief three-question SURVEY.